Lisandro López (footballer, born 1983): Lyon

-López scored again in the next match for OL in a 2–0 win over Toulouse, putting them up to second place in the table.
-He also found the net in the following game, a 1–1 draw against title holders Marseille at the Stade Vélodrome.

 On 6 March 2011, after six scoreless appearances, López scored a hat-trick in the 5–0 thrashing of Arles-Avignon.
-In the 27th matchday he continued his run, opening the scoring in a 2–0 away win against Sochaux.
-On 10 April, he netted in the 90th minute in a 3–0 home win over Lens and found the net in the following two home fixtures (both 3–2 wins), against Montpellier and Marseille, with the side eventually finishing in third position.
-On the final day of the season he scored a goal in the 2–0 victory against Monaco, condemning the opposition to their first relegation in 35 years.
+He continued his run in the next round, opening the 2–0 away win over Sochaux.
+On the last round of the campaign, he netted in the 2–0 win for the third-placed side against Monaco to condemn the opposition to their first relegation in 35 years.

-López started 2011–12 in fine form, scoring in the first two games, his first coming in the early stages of a 3–1 win at Nice.
+López started 2011–12 in fine form, scoring in the first two games, his first coming in the early stages of a 3–1 away win over Nice.
 The following weekend, against newly promoted Ajaccio, he hit the post twice in the first ten minutes and had several shots saved by Guillermo Ochoa, but was able to salvage a point for new coach Rémi Garde on his home debut with a header in the 83rd minute.

-On 8 January 2012, López scored a hat-trick in a 3–1 win at Lyon-Duchère in the Coupe de France.
+On 8 January 2012, López scored three times in a 3–1 victory at Lyon-Duchère in the Coupe de France.
 Three days later, he netted the 2–1 winner against Lille in the Coupe de la Ligue, in the 64th minute.
 On the 22nd, in his 100th competitive match for Lyon, he scored against Luçon in the French Cup round of 32.

 On 28 April 2012, López helped grab victory in the French Cup final, scoring the game's only goal against Quevilly.
-In late April of the following year, he announced he was leaving the club in the summer transfer window, with Garde commenting:
+In late April 2013, he announced he was leaving the club in the summer transfer window, with Garde commenting:

 I also wanted to make a huge tribute to Licha (López).
 I will not forget what he did.

 Al-Gharafa and Internacional

 On 8 August 2013, López signed for Qatari club Al-Gharafa for a fee of €7.2 million.
-In late February 2015 he changed countries again, joining Brazil's Internacional on a two-year deal.
+He changed countries again in late February 2015, joining Brazil's Internacional on a two-year deal.